Easy Soy Curl & Vegetable Stir-Fry is a healthy vegan meal packed with plant-based protein. A quick & delicious weeknight dinner. Kid-approved.

 🫑 Substitutions & Variations

-- Soy curls - instead of soy curls, you can use one 14-ounce packet extra-firm tofu (pressed, cut into ¾-inch cubes)
+- Soy curls - instead of soy curls, you can use one 14-ounce packet of extra firm tofu (pressed, cut into ¾-inch cubes)

 - Bell pepper - use broccoli florets, mushrooms, carrots, cabbage, snow peas, or sugar snap peas instead (about 3 cups)